bkilshaw/ezstripe/readme.md

 ## Handling Webhooks

 EZStripe will automatically update your user and add their stripe_id when they are first added to Stripe.
-All other [Webhook Events](https://stripe.com/docs/api/events/types) you wish to handle can be done by adding a function to your WebhookController.
+All other [Webhook Events](https://stripe.com/docs/api/events/types) you wish to handle can be done by adding additional functions to your WebhookController.
 In order to have EZStripe handle the event, you must follow EZStripes function naming convention: camel case the event type, and prefix it with `handle`

 #### Examples